Qarik-Group/concourse-tutorial/README.md

 Revisit the dashboard UI and the orange resource will change to black if it can successfully fetch the new `git@gist.github.com:XXXX.git` repo.

 The `bump-timestamp-file.yml` uses a different base image `docker:///concourse/concourse-ci`.
 The reason is that we need access to the `git` CLI, and specifically the `git clone` command.
 The contents of this Docker image are described at https://github.com/concourse/concourse/blob/master/ci/dockerfiles/concourse-ci/Dockerfile

+### 13 - Actual pipeline - passing resources between jobs

+In all previous sections our pipelines have only had a single job.
+For all their wonderfulness, they haven't yet felt like actual piplines.
+Jobs passing results between jobs.
+This is where Concourse shines even brighter.

 ## Continuing the tutorial